Stackpole Quay, Wales

 On the south side of the Pembrokeshire peninsula, Stackpole Quay has good protection from northerly and westerly winds.

 Snorkel through the inlet and then head north (left) to the far side of the rocky island.
 In May, spider crabs gather here in huge numbers to breed.
-It’s an extraordinary spectacle, with crustaceans heaped on top of one another, while yet more stampede towards the action from the periphery.
+It’s an extraordinary spectacle, with crustaceans heaped on top of one another, while yet more stampede towards the action from the periphery, making it one of our favourite destinations for snorkelling holidays.

 Beyond this area of reef, marine life is also abundant with pipefish, prawns, velvet swimming crabs and sea hares.